EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Explore-Server-Manager.md

 ## Task

-On CL1, in Server Manager, add all Servers with a name starting with VN or PN and explore Server Manager.
+On CL1, in Server Manager, add all Servers with a name starting with VN or PM and explore Server Manager.

 ## Instructions